johnitsunami/scrbd-scrpr/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Install chromedriver in this folder, I have one here but its prolly old by now
+3. Install chromedriver in the pwd, I have one here but its prolly old by now

 ## Usage